David Pastrnak Game Preview: Bruins vs. Wild

 Pastrnak Stats vs. the Wild

-- The Wild are 14th in goals allowed, giving up 93 total goals (3.2 per game) in the league.
+- On the defensive side, the Wild are conceding 99 total goals (3.2 per game) which ranks 13th in the NHL.

 |2023-2024 Season